Aswin3005/Data-Analytics-Internship-projects/Regulatory_Affairs_of_Road_Accident_Data_2020_India/README.md

 ### Data visualization

 After the analysis, the data is imported to the power bi for the visualization process.
-The power bi provides with wide range of charts and more it is user friendly,
+The power bi provides with wide range of charts and more it is user friendly.It supports complex data modeling, transformations, and relational mappings.
+Key aspects include data transformation using Power Query, data modeling with DAX,interactive visualizations, performance handling large datasets, seamless integration with other Microsoft services, and web-based accessibility for sharing reports and dashboards across the organization.